 Ambien Addiction Treatment Center in Rome, GA

 Ambien, a popular sleep aid, has helped many find relief from insomnia.
 Yet, its use can lead to unexpected problems.
-At Fairland Recovery Center’s Ambien addiction treatment center in Rome, GA, we’ve helped people who develop an addiction to this medication, even when taking it as prescribed.
+Though the drug works on brain chemicals linked to sleep, it can begin to affect mood and behavior.

 While Ambien was once thought to be safer than other sleep medications, research has shown it can be habit-forming.
 Long-term use may increase the risk of health issues like breathing problems and infections.
+What’s worse, Ambien addiction can lead to severe withdrawal symptoms like anxiety, shaking, and trouble sleeping when its use is stopped.
+These signs of dependence may appear after regular use.

 Understanding Ambien Addiction